sfibich/terraform-vm-headless-linux/README.md

 The following would automatically approve the plan and use the password N3wP@ssw0rd inplace of the default password provided in the variables file.

 `
-terraform apply --auto-approve --var-file env/prod.tfvars -var="password=N3wP@ssw0rd"
+source ../terraform-azure-bootstrap/TerraformAzureBootstrap.sh -f env/dev.tfvars
-`
+terraform apply --auto-approve -var="password=N3wP@ssw0rd" `